KxSystems/mqtt/README.md

 ## Status

-The mqtt interface is still in developement and is provided here as a beta release under an Apache 2.0 license.
+The mqtt interface is still in development and is provided here as a beta release under an Apache 2.0 license.

 If you find issues with the interface or have feature requests please consider raising an issue [here](https://github.com/KxSystems/mqtt/issues).